-2013-001.
+2014-001.
 FINDING (Inadequate Financial Reporting Process)

-The State of Illinois' current financial reporting process does not allow the State to prepare a complete and accurate Comprehensive Annual Financial Report (CAFR) or the Schedule of Expenditures of Federal Awards (SEFA) in a timely manner.
+The State of Illinois' current financial reporting process does not allow the State to prepare a complete and accurate Comprehensive Annual Financial Report (CAFR) in a timely manner.
 Reporting issues at various individual agencies caused delays in finalizing the financial statements.
-See also finding 2013-002 for additional detail.
-The lack of timely financial reporting limits effective oversight of State finances, may adversely affect the State's bond rating, and may jeopardize federal funding.
+See also finding 2014-002 for additional detail.
+The lack of timely financial reporting limits effective oversight of State finances, may adversely affect the State's bond rating.